-Preheat oven to 325 F. In a mixing bowl or the bowl of a food processor fitted with a metal blade, combine the powdered sugar, flour, and cocoa powder; blend well with a whisk or spoon if making the cookies by hand, or pulse the food processor a couple of times.
+Preheat oven to 325 F. In a mixing bowl or the bowl of a food processor fitted with a metal blade, combine the powdered sugar, flour, and cocoa powder.
+Mix well with a whisk or spoon if making the cookies by hand, or pulse the food processor a couple of times.

 Pat or roll each disk of dough on an ungreased baking sheet to an 8-inch square or round shape.
-Or you can roll them out on silicone baking mats and slide them onto the pan.
-Score the dough into square or rectangle shapes or wedges, but do not cut all the way through the dough.
+Score the dough using a pairing knife into square or rectangle shapes or wedges, but do not cut all the way through the dough.

-Cool briefly and then cut the cookies along the score lines while still warm.
+Cool briefly and cut the cookies along the score lines while still warm.
 Place the individual cookies on cooling racks and let cool off completely.

-- Handle shortbread dough gently and do not overmix.
+- Handle shortbread dough gently, briefly, and being mindful to not overmix.

 - Heavy, flat baking sheets are best for baking cookies.
 The rims on jelly roll pans can deflect the heat, resulting in uneven baking.
-Turn the rimmed baking sheet upside down.
+Turn rimmed baking sheets upside down.

 - Cool baking sheets before baking subsequent batches.